gsrkramkrishna/kafka-streams/README.md

 <b>Benefits of global tables:</b><br>

-&#9679; More convenient and/or efficient joins: Notably, global tables allow you to perform star joins, they support “foreign-key” lookups (i.e., you can lookup data in the table not just by record key, but also by data in the record values), and they are more efficient when chaining multiple joins.
+&#9679; &emsp; More convenient and/or efficient joins: Notably, global tables allow you to perform star joins, they support “foreign-key” lookups (i.e., you can lookup data in the table not just by record key, but also by data in the record values), and they are more efficient when chaining multiple joins.
 Also, when joining against a global table, the input data does not need to be co-partitioned.<br>
-<p>&#9679;</p>Can be used to “broadcast” information to all the running instances of your application.<br>
+&#9679; &emsp;</p>Can be used to “broadcast” information to all the running instances of your application.<br>

 <b>Downsides of global tables:</b><br>

-<p>&#9679;</p> Increased local storage consumption compared to the (partitioned) KTable because the entire topic is tracked.
+&#9679; &emsp; Increased local storage consumption compared to the (partitioned) KTable because the entire topic is tracked.<br>
-<p>&#9679;</p> Increased network and Kafka broker load compared to the (partitioned) KTable because the entire topic is read.
+&#9679; &emsp; Increased network and Kafka broker load compared to the (partitioned) KTable because the entire topic is read.